-If you remove AIX 5L version 5.2 with the 5200-01 Recommended Maintenance package support after you configure devices as MPI0 other FC disks, consider the following migration issues.
+If you remove AIX 5L version 5.2 with the 5200-01 Recommended Maintenance package support after you configure devices as MPIO other FC disks, consider the following migration issues.

-Migration back to the other FC disk configuration can occur if you remove the MPI0 other FC disk support.
+Migration back to the other FC disk configuration can occur if you remove the MPIO other FC disk support.
 In this case, where the update is uninstalled with the force option, the AIX version 5.2 release of MPIO manages the migration.
 If the system reboots, the device instance is in the defined state.
 During migration, the device instance is left in the defined state and a new other FC disk instance is created.
-If the system does not reboot and the device instance is in the defined state and a new other FC disk instance is created.
+If the system does not reboot and the device instance is in the defined state, the device instance remains in the defined state and a new other FC disk instance is created.

 If the system does not reboot and the device instance is in the available state, the device instance remains unchanged.
 There might also be other FC device instances that are created.
 If the MPIO other FC device is not open, an other FC device instance is created for each path where the device is detected.
-If the MPIO other FC device is a detected is detected.
-If the MPIO other FC device instances are created.
-This occurs because the MPIO other FC device instance would have already issued a SCIOSTART command to the fibre-channel adapter for each of the paths.
+If the MPIO other FC device instance is in the open state, no further other FC device instance would have already issued a SCIOSTART command to the fibre-channel adapter for each of the paths.
 The fibre-channel adapter does not allow two devices with the same worldwide name and worldwide node name to exist in its internal data structures.